giladfrid009/SimpleSIMD/README.md

 ## Limitations
 * Methods are not lazily evaluated as IEnumerable
-* Benefitial only for hardware which supports SIMD instructions
+* Old hardware might not support SIMD
-* Could perform worse than simple for loop approach, for very small arrays
 * Supported collection types:
   * ```T[] where T : unmanaged```
   * ```Span<T> where T : unmanaged```